siduction/siduction-btrfs/Info.md

 It does not replace the basic understanding of the function of Btrfs file system, its subvolume and snapshots.

-For this reason, an important note right at the beginning:
-After a rollback followed by a reboot into the new Btrfs default subvolume, a `grub-install` is required.
-Otherwise, the reference to the previous default subvolume in Grub stage-1 remains and Grub loads the menu file from there.

 ### Involved components

 + Btrfs with subvolumes (With Btrfs, snapshots are also subvolumes, just with default contents).